-One of the main issues affecting public blockchain is the inability of controlling and stopping its functioning.
-The perfect example is given by a blockchain based decentralized autonomous organization (DAO).
-This is a new form of legal structure in which ownership, management and control
+One of the main issues affecting public blockchain is the inability to control and stop its functioning.
+A blockchain-based decentralized autonomous organization gives the perfect example (DAO).
+This is a new form of legal structure in which ownership, management, and control

 are automated and human involvement is limited or removed, based on a pre-agreed rule set

 If everything is automated and out of control, does it mean that no liability can arise from illegal activities performed through a DAO?
-Or on the contrary, the mere participation to the DAO creates a distributed liability of all its participants as a partnership made of all its participants?
+Or, on the contrary, the mere participation of the DAO creates a distributed liability of all its participants as a partnership made of all its participants?

-An interesting parallel can be made with the rules applicable to Internet service providers (ISP) as interpreted by courts.
-I recently discussed about this issue.
-The rules regarding the liability of ISPs are set out in the European E-Commerce Directive which provides for
+As interpreted by courts, an interesting parallel can be made with the rules applicable to Internet service providers (ISP).
+I discussed this issue.
+The rules regarding the liability of ISPs are set out in the European E-Commerce Directive, which provides for

 - the lack of obligation on ISPs to monitor the conduct of their users.

 Despite the above principles, courts have been focusing on the distinction between

 - “active” Internet service providers that categorize and organize contents published by their users, also providing features to them in relation to the usage and search of contents to which the liability exclusions do not apply and